Tag: Trump

 Reached for comment by The Washington Post on Trump’s reaction at the Florida rally, Matt Wolking, deputy communications director for the Trump campaign, pointed to a response he had given to many critics on Twitter.
 The president, he noted in his tweet, had specifically said that Border Patrol wouldn’t use firearms to stop migrants from entering the country.

 Shameless ratbag.
-If you watch the video you can see that Trump said the Border Patrol can’t use firearms … Read the rest
+If you watch the video you can see that Trump said the Border Patrol can’t use firearms and that he made it breathtakingly obvious that he wishes they could.

 The Post on Trump’s Hitler moment: